andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

     </h3>

     <p>
-      This tool allows you to view the weights of a small three-layer MLP evolve as it trains on the MNIST dataset.
+      This tool allows you to view the weights of a small three-layer <span class="small-caps">mlp</span> evolve as it trains on the <span class="small-caps">mnist</span> dataset.
 Created as an educational aid for an AI lecture course at the Mayo Clinic.
     </p>
   </div>
 </div>